JuliaGraphics/Luxor.jl/docs/src/howto/colors-styles.md

 Graphics software provides ways to modify how the virtual "ink" is applied to previously-drawn graphic elements.
-In PhotoShop and other software, the compositing process is done using what they call [blend modes](https://en.wikipedia.org/wiki/Blend_modes).
+In PhotoShop and other software, the compositing process is done using what are called [blend modes](https://en.wikipedia.org/wiki/Blend_modes).

 Use [`setmode`](@ref) to set the blending/compositing mode